harrycresswell/harry/content/writing/page-site-params.md

 In this case, we passed in `.Pages`, so `.Title` returns the title of each Page in the Pages object.

-It’s important to remember this when working with Page variables.
-The data you can access depends on where you happen to be in your templates.
-And what logic you happen to write.
+It’s important to remember this when working with Page methods.
+The data you can access depends on where you happen to be in your templates, and what logic you happen to write.

 The With function is another example of a function that changes the context.
-But, let’s leave that for another day, and instead, look at Page variables you can create yourself.
+But, we’ll leave that for another day, and instead, look at the Page Method you can use to access custom data.

-### User-defined Page variables a.k.a Page Params
+### Using the Params Method to access custom Page data

 There are times when you’ll want to add custom data to a page.
 You can do this by defining your own front matter in your content files.

-These are known as Page-level Params and to access this custom data you use a Page variable called `.Params`.
-Let’s look at an example.
+These are known as Page-level Parameters and to access this custom data you use a Page method called `.Params`, which returns a map of these custom parameters.
+Let’s take a look at an example.

 Here I’ve added my Twitter handle to the front matter of my *content/_index.md* file.
 The data consists of a key-value pair, just like *title* and *date*.